 E-Visa is only for tourism purposes.
 But students and expatriates can also apply for an eVisa as long as their country meets the eVisa requirements for students and expatriates.
-For business purposes, it is advisable to apply for a business visa from the nearest Malaysian High Commission, Consulate, or Embassy of the country concerned.
+It is advisable to apply for a business visa from the nearest Malaysian High Commission, Consulate, or Embassy of the country concerned for business purposes.

-If you find that you qualify for a Malaysian eVisa, you can apply online through the eVisa service.
+If you qualify for a Malaysian eVisa, you can apply online through the eVisa service.
 However, the Bhutanese need to stock up on a few things to get started:

 Bhutanese citizens need to get an online visa to visit Malaysia.
 Malaysia's online e-visa process requires you to follow these steps.